con2/harakka/docs/invoice-creation.md

     throw new BadRequestException("Order not found");
   }

-  // Nur Eigentümer oder Admin darf die PDF sehen const isOwner = order.user_id === user.id;
+  // only owner or admin can see the PDF const isOwner = order.user_id === user.id;
   const isAdmin = user.role === "admin";